LeanDojo: Theorem Proving with Retrieval-Augmented Language Models: Conclusion

 \section{Conclusion}

 We have introduced LeanDojo: an open-source playground for learning-based theorem proving in Lean, consisting of toolkits, models, and benchmarks.
 It extracts data from Lean and enables the model to interact with Lean programmatically.
 We have developed {\name}, the first retrieval-augmented LLM for theorem proving.
-We have released our code, data, and models to facilitate future research.
 Limitations and future work are discussed in Appendix~\ref{appendix:limitations}.